$\tau$-Functions, Birkhoff Factorizations and Difference Equations

-$Q$-systems and $T$-systems are integrable difference equations that recently have attracted much attention, and have wide applications in representation theory and statistical mechanics.
-We show that certain $\tau$-functions, given as matrix elements of the action of the loop group of $\mathbf{GL}_{2}$ on two component Fermionic Fock space, give solutions of $Q$-systems.

-An obvious generalization using the loop group of $\mathbf{GL}_{3}$ acting on three component Fermionic Fock space leads to a new system of 4 difference equations, with hopefully also interesting applications.
+\Abstract{$Q$-systems and $T$-systems are systems of integrable difference equations that have recently attracted much attention, and have wide applications in representation theory and statistical mechanics.
+We show that certain $\tau$-functions, given as matrix elements of the action of the loop group of ${\rm GL}_{2}$ on two-component fermionic Fock space, give solutions of a~$Q$-system.
+An obvious generalization using the loop group of ${\rm GL}_3$ acting on three-component fermionic Fock space leads to a new system of 4 difference equations.}